Peer and Sarah Pedersen Professor of Law

 Follow Professor Thomas on Twitter @sujathomas3

-Professor Thomas’ website on her jury book is found at sujathomas.com
+Professor Thomas’s website on her books, media, and events is found at sujathomas.com

 JD New York University

 Areas of Expertise

 Law Teaching Practicum

 Unequal: How Courts Undermine Discrimination Law (Oxford Univ.
 Press 2017) (with Sandra Sperino)